 All internal candidates who apply for a new role at the college will have their application assessed in accordance with this procedure.
-References will be taken up on all internal candidates as part of the application process but can be provided by colleagues as the college will be the most recent employer.
+References will be taken up on all internal candidates as part of the application process but can be provided by colleagues as the college will be the most recent employer and will previously have taken up references from past employers.

-5.3 Regulated activity
+4.3 Regulated activity